basho/basho_docs/content/riak/ts/1.3.0/add-ons/spark-riak-connector/usage/writing-data.md

 ### Scala

-You can save an RDD of type `<org.apache.spark.sql.Row>` to Riak TS as follows
+You can save an RDD of type `<org.apache.spark.sql.Row>` to Riak TS as follows:

 ```scala
 val output_ts_table = "test-bucket"